 Remember these tips to make an informed choice:

-By “a flannel” is usually meant a mattress protector, it is just a variation of it.
-Molton refers to roughened material (similar to terry cloth) that mattress pads are generally made of.
+A “flannel” usually refers to a mattress protector.
+It’s just a variant of it.
+Molton refers to roughened material (similar to terry cloth) from which mattress pads are generally made.

 A mattress can be damaged by bedwetting.
 You can protect your mattress with a mattress protector that is waterproof.
 This way you protect your mattress and maintain the comfort of your mattress.